-Although these models are typically working under many simplifying assumptions intrinsically related to their compartmental nature, they enable forecasting analysis which go beyond the simple extrapolation of a measured data.
-Indeed, once a model has been calibrated to be able to reproduce the past, observed time evolution until the present time, simulation regarding the future dynamics may include the investigation of different scenarios where the change of conditions (associated, for instance, to changing social distancing rules) are included by suitably modeling how the parameters change.
+These models, although typically derived under many simplifying assumptions, enable forecasting analyses that go beyond mere data extrapolation.
+Moreover, simulations regarding the future dynamics may allow the investigation of different scenarios corresponding to different NPIs.
 One of the most critical aspects in the development of complex compartmental models is indeed related to their \textit{calibration} based on available data.
-This critical aspect is twofold: on the one hand, data related to the different compartments may not be available (or they may not even be collected); on the other hand, the resulting data assimilation problem may suffer from limited identifiability of the parameters, as discussed in the recent paper \cite{PTT20} focusing on SIR-like models for COVID-19.
-A new compartmental model named SUIHTER has been recently developed by these authors (and will be presented in a forthcoming paper) with the goal of facing the first of these two issues, i.e. defining a model best suited for the data actually available.
-In the context of the COVID-19 epidemic outbreak, the time series that are daily collected and made available (which have already been described discussing the dashboard for the data analysis) lead us to consider for the new model the following compartment: \begin{itemize} \item S (\textit{susceptibles}); \item U (\textit{undetected}), infectious individuals who have not yet been identified; \item I (\textit{isolated}), infectious individuals that have been quarantined at home; \item H (\textit{hospitalized}), infectious individuals that have been \textit{hospitalized} with symptoms; \item T (\textit{threatened}): infectious individuals that are \textit{hosted in ICUs}; \item E (\textit{extinct}); \item R (\textit{recovered}). \end {itemize}
+On the one hand, data related to the different compartments may not be available (or they may not even be collected); on the other hand, the resulting data assimilation problem may suffer from limited identifiability of the parameters, as discussed, e.g., in the paper \cite{PTT20} for SIR-like models of COVID-19.
+A new compartmental model named SUIHTER has been recently \AQ{introduced in \cite{SUIHTER20}} with the goal of facing the first of these two issues, i.e. defining a model best suited for the data actually available.
+In the context of the COVID-19 epidemic, the time series that are daily collected and made available (which have already been described discussing the dashboard for the data analysis) led us to consider for the new model the following compartments: \begin{itemize} \item $S$: \textit{susceptible} (uninfected) individuals; \item $U$: \textit{undetected} (both asymptomatic and symptomatic) infected individuals; \item $I$: \textit{isolated} (quarantined) individuals; \item $H$: \textit{hospitalized} individuals; \item $T$: \textit{threatened} (acutely symptomatic infected, hosted in ICUs) individuals; \item $E$: \textit{extinct} individuals; \item $R$: \textit{recovered} individuals, \end{itemize}